1880s – THE BEGINNINGS OF THE SWANWICK BURSLEDON AND WARSASH REGATTA

 In an open letter the Committee wrote, “A big thanks to Tom and the Richardson family for hosting us for so long.
 We all know what a big part they have played in the success of the Regatta in recent decades.

 “Prior to Bursledon, the Regatta was based in Swanwick and Moody’s boatyard.
 But even before that back in 1882 it was in Warsash, so we felt that it was perhaps time to revisit the eastern Hamble shores.
-After successful discussions, Warsash Sailing Club have generously offered to host the Regatta in 2022.
+After successful discussions, Warsash Sailing Club have generously offered to again host the Regatta in 2023.

 “Kipper Pond’, at the entrance to the Hamble River at Warsash, will be the location of our traditional Regatta, this location and its adjacent beach will allow an expansion of the afternoon fun races over varied courses and in full view of shoreside supporters.